RECONSTRUCTING THE 1954 ROUEN FLYING DISK

 This is the most speculative part of the reconstruction, and it is included for completeness, although its existence is questionable.
 It results from a poorly resolved feature in the Rouen photograph.
 There appears to be a dome-shaped feature, darker than the background sky, ahead and to either side of the tail-fin.
 I have interpreted it as a bubble canopy, although of course I could be mistaken.
 Its highest point is obscured by the tail-fin, so I had to estimate its height using approximate pixel measurements on the computer software and subsequently converting this into a ratio of the disk diameter.

-Fig 5.
-Conjectural plan of the Rouen disk (click for larger image).
+Figure 5 Conjectural plan of the Rouen disk (click for larger image).
+Note the asymmetric layout of both the tail-fin and the suspected cockpit canopy.

 The canopy could only be put on the plan once the tail-fin had been put in place, since this is really the only indicator of where the canopy might be located.
 My reconstruction implies that, like the tail-fin, it is offset from the centre-line of the disk, but this time to starboard.
 In this sense it effectively ‘balances out’ the asymmetry caused by the tail-fin.
 The egg-shape of the canopy has been guessed, although it is largely based on the appearance of canopies in experimental aircraft of the same era, such as the Avrocar.